Varying-Vagrant-Vagrants/VVV/README.md

 The network configuration picks an IP of 192.168.50.4.
 It could cause conflicts on your existing network if you *are* on a 192.168.50.x subnet already.
 You can configure any IP address in the `Vagrantfile` and it will be used on the next `vagrant up`

-VVV relies on the stability of both Vagrant and Virtualbox.
+VVV relies on the stability of both Vagrant and VirtualBox.
 These caveats are common to Vagrant environments and are worth noting:
 * If the directory VVV is inside of is moved once provisioned (`vagrant-local`), it may break.
     * If `vagrant destroy` is used before moving, this should be fine.
-* If Virtualbox is uninstalled, VVV will break.
+* If VirtualBox is uninstalled, VVV will break.
 * If Vagrant is uninstalled, VVV will break.

 The default memory allotment for the VVV virtual machine is 1024MB.
 If you would like to raise or lower this value to better match your system requirements, a [guide to changing memory size](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Customising-your-Vagrant's-attributes-and-parameters) is in the wiki.